Rangers vs. Marlins Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .316 with two home runs, three walks and five RBI.
+- Semien has recorded at least one hit in five straight games.
+During his last five outings he is batting .350 with a double, two home runs, two walks and six RBI.

 Semien Recent Games